digime/digime-sdk-nodejs-example/README.md

 ## Checking out our SDK

-This example was built upon the digi.me JavaScript SDK.
-You can find more information [here](https://github.com/digime/digime-sdk-js/).
+This example was built upon the digi.me Node.js SDK.
+You can find more information [here](https://github.com/digime/digime-sdk-nodejs-example/).